Research InsightLead Scoring

 The Key Insight

-The top 3 predictors all relate to readiness to act: urgency (timeline commitment), capacity (ability to pay), and local success (reduced perceived risk).
-Demographic factors like income and property value - the "obvious" signals - ranked at the bottom.
+The three most important predictors all connect to willingness to act: urgency (timeline commitment), capacity (ability to pay), and local success (lower perceived risk).
+Demographic factors such as income and property value, which are more obvious signals, ranked lowest.

 How It Works